Publications

 Judith Stern Peck

-John Wiley, (2007)
+John Wiley (2007)

 Explores new ways for therapists, coaches and other professionals to have conversations about money with their clients.

-Heidi L. Steiger, Neuberger Berman, Editors (Chapter by Judith Stern Peck)
+Heidi L. Steiger, Neuberger Berman, Editors

-Wiley, (2002)
+Wiley (2002)

 Provides rare insight into the techniques that wealthy people use to build and protect their wealth, so that they can enjoy life to its fullest.